-To many, outdoors techwear clothing begins and ends with the same few brands.
-But there’s more to functional fashion than a Guerrilla Group tank.
+To many, their outdoor clothing brands' repertoire begins and ends with the same few brands.
+But there's more to functional techwear fashion than a Guerrilla Group tank.

 Now, after weeks of research, we're proud to present our in-depth guide to the world of techwear and outdoor clothing brands.

-Here’s everything you ever wanted to know about outdoor clothing brands and more.
+Here's everything you ever wanted to know about the best outdoor clothing brands.

 Why: Founded by climbers in 1989, Vancouver-based Arc’teryx has spent 30 years building and perfecting hardcore tech apparel.
 Arc’teryx gear is built for outdoor extremes, from fast and light (FL) climbing gear to taped-seam, blizzard-ready severe weather (SV) shells.